alban-read/M1-MICRO-FORTH/dumbint.md

 NTH and ADDR provide a way of representing the address of the word in less than 16 bits (its position in the dictionary), rather than 64 bits (the full address)

 To make token expansion simple, the dictionary contains fixed size words.

-### notes

-nnn      convert text to integer number and push it

-nn.nn    convert text to decimal number and push it TODO

-a-Z      fetch address of fixed global variable

-@        fetch value from stacked address see below.

-!        store value into variable see below.

-e.g. set variable

-100 A !

-get and print the variables value on a new line

-CR A @ .

-primitive words

-. + - * / etc

-compile a new word

-: new-word

-  word number word number ..    ;

-The words and numbers between : and ; are compiled into tokens and stored in new-word.

-e.g.

-: square
-  dup *  ;

-6 square => 30